 Q: What makes the Upper School at MICDS distinctly unique and special?

 A: There are so many things that make our US community special.
 To highlight one piece that flies under the radar sometimes: the pride that our students take in championing their community to visitors.
 During hiring season, one of our unique practices is to have our student leadership interview teaching candidates.
 Without fail, our interviewees cite their interactions with our students as the highlight of their visit and are often enthusiastically surprised by the unprompted and unscripted poise and passion that our students lead with.

 A: If we are earnest in our commitment to graduating young people who will excel as students and as humans, then our educational environment must promote empathetic, intellectual curiosity and a passionate commitment to engage in global problem-solving.
 Establishing such a culture, paying intentional attention to the meta-curriculum of a school, and building greater purpose and meaning across content all represent powerful opportunities to impact outcomes for each of our students.

-Q: What is your favorite MICDS tradition?
+Q: What are your favorite MICDS traditions?

 Q: What is your favorite place on campus, and why?